Frequently Asked Questions

 It’s possible your purchase was not successfully completed.
 Try these steps:

-Check if the tickets are still in the website shopping cart (if so, simply complete the purchase)
+Check if the tickets are still in the shopping cart on the website. if so, simply complete the purchase.

 Check your credit card to see if a charge was made to the account